vegaprotocol/documentation/versioned_docs/version-v0.72/releases/overview.md

 **How this is different:**

 In the previous liquidity model, providers would make a commitment and define a “shape” in their liquidity provision order.
 Any of their commitment volume that wasn't on the book from limit orders would be filled by orders that were automatically deployed based on the shape they defined.
-In this release, “shapes” are being removed and providers will now be required to deploy their own orders to fulfill their liquidity obligation.
+In this release, “shapes” are being removed and providers will now be required to deploy their own orders to fulfil their liquidity obligation.

 **What to expect during the migration:**

-- All existing orders deployed as a result of the LP shapes will be canceled immediately.
+- All existing orders deployed as a result of the LP shapes will be cancelled immediately.
 - Any active liquidity provision orders will be converted to align to the new liquidity protocol implementation by removing the definition of the buy / sell shape.

 - Default values for the new liquidity network parameters will be applied, as follows: